-5 Surprising Ways Great Content & PPC Can Help Each Other
+5 Ways High-Quality Content & PPC Compliment Each Other

 Use images, infographics, and any form of visual content to increase your mobile conversion rate for paid ads.

-The rules for landing page content is different for mobile.
-It’s paramount that responsive design is enabled and that content is optimized for mobile.
+The rules for landing page content are different for mobile.
+It’s paramount that you enable responsive design and optimize content for mobile.

 Some tips: